jouinisayf/open-data-portals-irve/README.md

 Identifiers, geographic coordinates, and technical information are correctly provided.
 However, metadata are limited, especially regarding documentation and update frequency.

-Therefore, the dataset is easy to use from a technical perspective, but transparency could be improved.

 ### 5. Indigo Open Data IRVE